ClaudeAlves/labo_infra_HTTP_RES2019/README.md

 ***This value can be different depending on wich container we start first and if we have different containers running.***
 ### Host files
 The browser need to send a specific header to know where to redirect the request.
 To do so, we have to change the DNS configuration.
-First find the host file of your system, then add a new line like this.
+First, find the host file of your system, then add a new line like this.

     192.168.99.100 reverse.res.ch
  This line is specific for windows docker since my docker vm has this address if you run docker natively just put the address of your reverse proxy apache server (in our case it would have been 172.17.0.4).